Skip to main content

 For the example below, if Get Collision Status with Collision Flag A is true, we will return the red color.
 Otherwise, we will return the blue color.

-collision
+get collision status

 When Collide With Capsule is added to the node, it creates a shape based on the radius, start, and end positions, as shown in the diagram below.